navcoin/NavHub/content/news/2018/04/navcoin-core-manifestos/index.md

 This week the core team have started creating NavCoin Core manifesto documents, and we see a fantastic example of how members without coding skills can contribute to the project.
 <!--more-->
 ### NavCoin Core Manifesto’s
-The Core Content team are currently working closely with developers to create a suite of NavCoin Core Manifesto’s.
+The Core Content team are currently working closely with developers to create a suite of NavCoin Core Manifestos.
 The purpose of these Manifesto’s is to make clear:

 * What the core contributor’s roles are